zturtleman/spearmint/README.md

 Spearmint can be used to play Quake III Arena, Quake III: Team Arena, and Turtle Arena.
 Progress has been made toward running Return to Castle Wolfenstein (MP) and Wolfenstein: Enemy Territory but there is still quite a bit left before it's possible.
 Spearmint is not compatible with existing mods (the QVM/DLL files) or demos (game recordings) for any game.

-New Spearmint *0.X* releases will likely break VM and demo compatibility with previous releases.
+New Spearmint major releases (X.0.0) will break VM and network compatibility with previous releases.

 The source code for the Spearmint Quake 3 game, cgame, and ui code and QVM compiler is at [zturtleman/mint-arena](https://github.com/zturtleman/mint-arena/).
 Map editor and map compiler are available at https://icculus.org/gtkradiant/.